boylesoftware/x2node-validators/README.md

 Any property or the record type definition can have a `validators` attribute, which is an array of validator/normalizator references, possibly with parameters.
 Each reference is either a string with a registered the validator id or, if the validator requires parameters, an array where the first element is the validator id followed by the parameters.

 Each validator may have two functions: value _validation_ and value _normalization_.
 The validation checks if the value is approprivate and if not, reports a specific validation error message.
 Also, a validator may normalize the value (for example trim a string, convert it to all lowercase, remove non-digits, etc.).
 The normalized value is set back into the record.
-In the example above the `lowercase` normalizer used on the `email` property updates the `email` property of the provided record to _john@walrus.com_ from _John@Walrus.com_ after the `normalizeRecord()` function call.
+In the example above the `lowercase` normalizer used on the `email` property updates the `email` property of the provided record to _john@<span></span>walrus.com_ from _John@<span></span>Walrus.com_ after the `normalizeRecord()` function call.

 Upon successful validation, the returned by the `normalizeRecord()` function `errors` object is `null`.
 However, if there are validation errors, they are reported in that object.
 The keys in that case will be JSON pointers (see [RFC 6901 JSON Pointer](https://tools.ietf.org/html/rfc6901)) for the invalid record elements and values will be arrays of corresponding validation error messages (at least one).
 So, for example the following invalid _Contact_ record: